-Our performance is assessed and resources are allocated based on the following two reportable segments: (1) finished pharmaceutical products and (2) API products.
-The finished pharmaceutical products segment currently manufactures, markets and distributes enoxaparin, naloxone, lidocaine, as well as various other critical and non-critical care drugs.
-The API segment currently manufactures and distributes RHI API and porcine insulin API.
+As of December 31, 2022, our performance is assessed and resources are allocated based on the following two reportable segments: (1) finished pharmaceutical products and (2) API products.
+The finished pharmaceutical products segment manufactures, markets and distributes Primatene MIST®, epinephrine, glucagon, phytonadione, lidocaine, enoxaparin, naloxone, as well as various other critical and non-critical care drugs.
+The API segment manufactures and distributes RHI API and porcine insulin API for external customers and internal product development.
 Information reported herein is consistent with how it is reviewed and evaluated by our chief operating decision maker.
 Factors used to identify our segments include markets, customers and products.